Nexis-Network/homepage/content/docs/manage/endpoints.md

                             |---- database (mydb)
 ```

-Exzo Network supports both read-write and read-only compute endpoints.
+Nexis Network supports both read-write and read-only compute endpoints.
 Read-only compute endpoints are also referred to as [Read replicas](/docs/introduction/read-replicas).
 A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.

 Tier limits define resources (vCPUs and RAM) available to a compute endpoint.
-The  [Exzo Network Free Tier](/docs/introduction/free-tier) provides a shared vCPU and up to 1 GB of RAM per compute endpoint.
-The [Exzo Network Pro Plan](/docs/introduction/pro-plan) supports larger compute sizes and _Autoscaling_.
+The  [Nexis Network Free Tier](/docs/introduction/free-tier) provides a shared vCPU and up to 1 GB of RAM per compute endpoint.
+The [Nexis Network Pro Plan](/docs/introduction/pro-plan) supports larger compute sizes and _Autoscaling_.

 ## View a compute endpoint

 A compute endpoint is associated with a branch.
-To view a compute endpoint, select **Branches** in the Exzo Network Console, and select a branch.
+To view a compute endpoint, select **Branches** in the Nexis Network Console, and select a branch.
 If the branch has a compute endpoint, it is shown on the branch page.

 Compute endpoint details shown on the branch page include:

 - **Id**: The compute endpoint ID.
 -- **Type**: The type of compute endpoint. `R/W` (Read-write) or `R/O` (Read-only).
 - **Status**: The compute endpoint status (`Active`, `Idle`, or `Stopped`).
 - **Compute size**: The size of the compute endpoint.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can configure the amount of vCPU and RAM for a compute endpoint when creating or editing a compute endpoint.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can configure the amount of vCPU and RAM for a compute endpoint when creating or editing a compute endpoint.
 Shows _Autoscaling_ minimum and maximum vCPU values if _Autoscaling_ is enabled.
 - **Auto-suspend delay**: The number of seconds of inactivity after which a compute endpoint is automatically suspended.
 The default is 300 seconds (5 minutes).
 For more information, see [Auto-suspend configuration](#auto-suspend-configuration).
 - **Last active**: The date and time the compute was last active.

 ## Create a compute endpoint

 You can only create a read-write compute endpoint for a branch that does not have one, but a branch can have multiple read-only compute endpoints (referred to as "read replicas").
-[Read replicas](/docs/guides/read-replica-guide) are a [Exzo Network Pro Plan](/docs/introduction/pro-plan) feature.
+[Read replicas](/docs/guides/read-replica-guide) are a [Nexis Network Pro Plan](/docs/introduction/pro-plan) feature.

 To create an endpoint:

-1. In the Exzo Network Console, select **Branches**.
+1. In the Nexis Network Console, select **Branches**.
 1. Select a branch that does not have an endpoint
 1. Click **Add compute**.
 1. On the **Create compute endpoint** dialog, specify your settings and click **Create**.
 Selecting **Read-only** creates a [Read replica](/docs/introduction/read-replicas).

 ## Edit a compute endpoint

-Exzo Network paid plan users can edit a compute endpoint to change the [compute size](#compute-size-and-autoscaling-configuration) or [Auto-suspend](#auto-suspend-configuration) configuration.
+Nexis Network paid plan users can edit a compute endpoint to change the [compute size](#compute-size-and-autoscaling-configuration) or [Auto-suspend](#auto-suspend-configuration) configuration.

 To edit a compute endpoint:

-1. In the Exzo Network Console, select **Branches**.
+1. In the Nexis Network Console, select **Branches**.
 1. Select a branch.
 1. Click the kebab menu in the **Computes** table, and select **Edit**.
 1. Specify your changes and click **Save**.

 ### Compute size and Autoscaling configuration

-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can change compute size settings when [editing a compute endpoint](#edit-a-compute-endpoint).
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can change compute size settings when [editing a compute endpoint](#edit-a-compute-endpoint).

-_Compute size_ is the number of Compute Units (CUs) assigned to a Exzo Network compute endpoint.
+_Compute size_ is the number of Compute Units (CUs) assigned to a Nexis Network compute endpoint.
 The number of CUs determines the processing capacity of the compute endpoint.
 One CU has 1 vCPU and 4 GB of RAM, 2 CUs have 2 vCPUs and 8 GB of RAM, and so on.
 The amount of RAM in GB is always 4 times the number of CUs, as shown in the table below.
-Currently, a Exzo Network compute can have anywhere from 1/4 (.25) to 7 CUs.
+Currently, a Nexis Network compute can have anywhere from 1/4 (.25) to 7 CUs.

 | Compute Units | vCPU | RAM    |
 |:--------------|:-----|:-------|